pascalgrimaud/qualitoast/README.md

 ## Description

-This application was generated using JHipster 4.3.0.
+This application was generated using JHipster 4.3.0, with the following options:
+- Angular
+- Maven
+- PostgreSQL
+- ElasticSearch

 It added: